ajksharma/dda-serverspec-crate/README.md

          :expiration-days 15}]}                      ; check if certificate of url is at least 15 days valid
   ```

 1. (optional) If you want to perform the tests on a remote server, please create additionally a ```targets.edn``` file.
+In this file you define gainst which server(s) the tests are performed and the corresponding login information.
-This file to specify the server and login information.
-You can use and adjust the following example:
+You may use and adjust the following example config:
   ```clojure
   {:existing [{:node-name "target1"            ; semantic name (keep the default or use a name that suits you)
                :node-ip "192.168.56.104"}]      ; the ip4 address of the machine to be provisioned